MongoDB Atlas

 -

-Select an Ingestion Mode: The desired mode by which you want to ingest data from the Source:
+Select an Ingestion Mode: The desired mode by which you want to ingest data from the Source.
+You can expand this section by clicking SEE MORE to view the list of ingestion modes to choose from.
+Default value: OpLog.

-- OpLog: Data is polled using MongoDB’s OpLog.
-The OpLog is a collection of individual, transaction-level details which help replicas sync data from the primary instance.
+OpLog: Data is ingested using MongoDB’s OpLog.
+The OpLog contains individual, transaction-level details which helps replicas sync data from the primary instance.

-Note: OpLogs are present in data/standalone primary instances and replicas.
+Note: OpLogs are present in data or standalone primary instances and replicas.

 -